Raunakk02/medbikri-backend-assignment/readme.md

  - **NOTE: A comma separated list of API keys is necessary to utilize the feature of multiple API keys**

  #### Connecting to MongoDB Atlas:
- - Use the MongoDB Atlas cloud console to get the connection string for you cluster.
+ - Use the MongoDB Atlas cloud console to get the connection string for your cluster.

 ## The .env File